 - Take pictures off the refrigerator

-- Put away unneeded electronic devices
+- Put away unneeded electronics

-Once you’ve put away personal items, check whether any rooms in your home look overcrowded.
-Move, donate or throw out bulky furniture or objects: this will make the property look more spacious and appealing.
+Once you’ve put away personal items, check whether the rooms in your home look overcrowded.
+If so, it’s time to sort and purge.

 - Repair leaky faucets